- Military Basics

-- The MySECO website, built exclusively for military spouses, ensures you have 24/7 online access to information for a successful return to school.
+- The MySECO website, designed exclusively for military spouses, ensures you have 24/7 online access to information for a successful return to school.

-- Visit the MySECO Education, Training and Licensing section to identify your education path, plan for your education and compare colleges.
+- Visit the MySECO Pursue Your Education section to identify your education path, plan for your education and compare colleges.

-- You can also connect with a Career Coach who can help you decide on an education path and how to pay for it.
+- You can also connect with a SECO career coach who can help you decide on an education path and how to pay for it.